jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 Because the dataset was very unbalanced in nature, we decide to mainly use the F1 Score.
 In addition, we also used a custom made threshold technique to help us analyse the results of our models.
 Since our model's outputs were very small probability values, we decided that the 0.5 threshold for binary prediction wasn't the way to go.
-Instead, for each model we trained, we found a better threshold value that would give us the optimal F1 score at the end.
+Instead, for each model we trained, we fo und a better threshold value that would give us the optimal F1 score at the end.

 <table>
     <caption style="caption-side: bottom; font-size: small;">F1 score results for our Neural Network models</caption>